SDCOE & public records

 " 'Pupil record' means any item of information directly related to an identifiable pupil,

-in the sole possession of the maker and are not accessible or revealed to any other person except a substitute."
+which remain in the sole possession of the maker and are not accessible or revealed to any other person

 Education office won't